-Currently, we have 25 registered students interested in Law Enforcement, Fire Fighting and other public service that are attending meetings and participating in related events.
-The Post, run by Sergeant Scott Theede along with Office Amber Cole and Officer Jon Strom, will offer many unique experiences for local youth to become involved in, such as: Traffic stops, First Aid/CPR/AED certification, responding to critical incidents, public perception, domestic violence, public service events, and various Police and Fire Fighting tactics.
+The Post, run by Sergeant Scott Theede along with Office Amber Weber and Officer Jon Strom, will offer many unique experiences for local youth to become involved in, such as:

-The Grand Blanc Police Explorers has recruited advisors and instructors from the Grand Blanc Township PD, Grand Blanc City PD and the Grand Blanc Fire Dept. in order to assist in the many training opportunities.
-It is our goal to provide the highest quality training, professionalism and experience to our local youth, in the hopes that they may be working side-by-side with us in the future.
+The Grand Blanc Police Explorers has recruited advisors and instructors from the Grand Blanc Township PD, Grand Blanc City PD, and the Grand Blanc Fire Department in order to assist in the many training opportunities.
+It is our goal to provide the highest quality training, professionalism, and experience to our local youth, in the hopes that they may be working side-by-side with us in the future.

 For 40 years, the Michigan Law Enforcement Youth Advisory Council (MLEYAC) has held an Explorer Academy for one week a year to challenge and educate students interested in law enforcement in a police academy-style environment.
 The students are up at 6 o'clock in the morning and then they work out, march, attend classes, receive more physical training and then go to bed at 10 pm.
 Throughout the week, various demonstrations take place that offers the Explorers a rare chance to see and interact with SWAT members, mounted units, K9 handlers, taser instructors, etc.